 You then add a line graph showing the cumulative percentage total reached with the addition of each problem represented in the chart.
 The line should end at the 100% mark on the right axis.
 Also add a bold line indicating at what point you've reached 80% cumulative percentage—everything to the left of that line are your 20% vital few problems to focus on, while the remainder on the right are trivial.

 Here’s what that would look like for this example analysis:

 Armed with your scoring chart, your bar chart and your trend line, you’re ready to take on 20% of your problems, and improve your outcomes by 80%!

 How well does Pareto analysis really work?
 In many cases, it has helped managers to vastly improve outcomes with relatively little effort—thus improving the bottom line and their own image at the same time.

 Of course, Pareto analysis doesn’t solve problems: it only identifies them.
-In order to actually move forward to address their “vital” problems, the health center had to use their findings to create an action plan—and then implement that plan.
+In order to actually move forward to address their problems, companies need to use their findings to create an action plan—and then implement that plan.

 As a part of the Six Sigma quality program, Pareto analysis is only one step along the path to success.
 But without Pareto analysis, it’s likely that you’ll wind up spending 80% of your time, effort and resources to achieve just 20% of the outcome you’re hoping for.

 Editorial Note: This content was originally published in 2014.
 We're sharing it again because our editors have determined that this information is still accurate and relevant.